jimbobbennett/StarWarsCopilot/7-vector-database/README.md

 ### Add the tool

-The tool you will be adding starts by creating the index if it doesn't exist, and uploads the scripts, using the built-in Pinecone models to create embeddings.
+The tool you will be adding queries the scripts using Pinecone.

 1. Install the Pinecone NuGet package: